 (2) Any teacher or practice leader who has an established student-teacher relationship in which a risk of becoming romantically involved has arisen, must suspend the teacher–student relationship during the period of consultation with senior leadership.

-(3) Any senior dharma teacher, abbot or abbess, visiting teacher, tanto, or corporate ofﬁcer ﬁnding themselves attracted to and considering acting on, or expressing their attraction to, either residential or non-residential students or guests at San Francisco Zen Center must discuss the attraction with their own teacher as well as the senior leadership of our community as represented by a committee appointed by the chair of the Elders Council.
-The recommended courses of action or consequences determined by the Elders Council will be considered final.
+(3) Any senior dharma teacher, abbot or abbess, visiting teacher, tanto, or corporate ofﬁcer ﬁnding themselves attracted to and considering acting on, or expressing their attraction to, either residential or non-residential students or guests at SFZC must discuss the attraction with their own teacher as well as the Abbots Group (the Central Abbot, the Abiding Abbots of Green Gulch Farm and City Center, and the Abiding Teacher at Tassajara).
+The recommended courses of action or consequences determined by the Abbots Group will be considered final.

 (4) A San Francisco Zen Center practice leader, priest, or senior staff member who is considering forming a sexual relationship or expressing this interest with someone living or practicing at San Francisco Zen Center where the relationship entails unequal levels of authority and inﬂuence, must discuss the potential relationship not only with their teacher but also with the practice leadership of the temple where they are in residence.
 The recommended courses of action or consequences determined by the practice leadership will be considered final.